15 Things Your Labor Nurse Wants You to Know on How to Prepare for Labor

 Make sure you also go check out “How Does a Newborn Change Your Life?” to see how a newborn could change the style of your home forever.

 For first-time moms, active labor might last an average of eight hours.
 It can be longer than eight hours, around 12 to 18 hours.
 If you’ve given birth before, active labor might last approximately five hours but less than 12 hours.
-The time you will labor is affected by things such as how strong your contractions are, how easily you dilate, how calm you’re, and how active you’re during active labor.
-These plus many other factors will affect how long you will labor, so prepare yourself for more labor hours, especially if you’re a first-time mom.
+The time you will labor is affected by things such as how strong your contractions are, how easily you dilate, and how active you’re during active labor.
+These plus many other factors will affect in long you will labor, so prepare yourself for more labor hours, especially if you’re a first-time mom.

-6. No need for modesty
+6. No Need for Modesty

 If you’re a modest person, know that you will have to throw your modesty out of the window when giving birth.
 You will be naked, and at least two nurses and a doctor will be there with you.
 Keep in mind that the nurses and doctors have looked at a lot of naked bodies in their careers, and they don’t care how you look.
 They are concerned with you and your baby’s health, so your nudity means nothing to them.
 So, modesty when giving birth is not achievable.

-7. Water breaks differ
+7. Water Breaks Differ

 If you’ve been told that you should expect a gush as a sign of water breaking, be ready for a different experience.
 You might experience a small leak.
 The gush is what we mostly see in movies, but it doesn’t happen to everyone.
 Some have reported getting a warm trickle down the legs.
 So, you might have a different experience from what you think or have read is common.

 8. Your Baby Might Look Funny Immediately After Birth